rahulgopinath/rahulgopinath.github.io/index.md

 There is no such ceiling on the gains from *adding* operators, which says effort belongs in finding new operators rather than discarding existing ones.
-**This settled a long standing debate on mutation reduction strategies in favor of random sampling.**
+**This settled a long-standing debate on mutation reduction strategies in favor of random sampling.**
 Finally, we proved the _coupling effect_ theoretically and quantified it empirically